U.S. flag An official website of the United States government

 Exports

-Additionally, the FD&C Act contains a provision that permits certain products that would otherwise be illegal to introduce into interstate commerce (e.g., food, drugs, and devices that are adulterated or misbranded) to be exported.
-Section 801(e)(1) of the Act permits exportation of products that:
+The FD&C Act also contains a provision that permits certain products that would otherwise be illegal to introduce into interstate commerce (e.g., food, drugs, and devices that are adulterated or misbranded under FDA regulations) to be exported.
+Section 801(e)(1) of the Act permits a product to be exported that:

-2. are not in conflict with the laws of the country where they are being exported;
+2. is not in conflict with the laws of the country to which it is intended for export;

-3. are labeled that they are intended for export; and
+3. is labeled on the outside of the shipping package that it is intended for export; and

-4. are not sold or offered for sale in domestic commerce.
+4. is not sold or offered for sale in domestic commerce.

-Within FDA, the Center for Veterinary Medicine's Division of Food Compliance and Division of Drug Compliance issue five types of export certificates.
-Foreign governments choose whether to require and/or accept any of the certificates issued by FDA.
+The FDA Center for Veterinary Medicine's Office of Surveillance and Compliance issues five types of export certificates.
+Foreign governments choose whether to require or accept any of the certificates issued by FDA.
 The following certificates are available:

 Additional Information About Exporting Agricultural Products